How more lookalike characters symbolize deeper meaning in movies and TV

 Here the symbolism of these style essences feels different than in Mean Girls.
 Whereas in Mean Girls, the Gamine/Dramatic discrepancy symbolized Regina’s callousness in comparison to Cady, the discrepancy in House of the Dragon seems to illustrate Rhaenyra’s growth from young girl to adult (Gamines tend to look youthful, Dramatics more mature).
 The character’s evolution from a Gamine to Dramatic face may imply Rhaenyra’s psychological as well as physical maturation.

-In House of the Dragon, the character Alicent is also played by two different actors who portray her at different ages.
+In House of the Dragon, the character Alicent is also portrayed by two different actors who play her at different ages.
 But this dual portrayal doesn’t imply psychological growth, because young Alicent is played by Emily Carey, a Natural Gamine Ingenue, and older Alicent is played by Olivia Cooke, also a Natural Gamine Ingenue.
 Maybe (it’s a stretch, but maybe stretching can be both psychologically and physically healthy) the change from Gamine to Dramatic for Rhaenyra, and the lack of any change in style essences for Alicent, symbolizes the comparative lack of psychological growth of the latter character.

 Style essences in The Little Mermaid and Aquamarine